9 Things You Had No Idea Were Actually Covered in Fecal Matter

 Since you’re constantly touching your smartphone—even in the bathroom—it’s no surprise this can harbour a pretty heavy-duty bacterial load.
 In fact, University of Arizona researchers found that an average cell phone has 10 times the amount of bacteria as a toilet seat.
 (Though it’s mostly your own mix of bacteria, so it’s not exactly harmful to you.)
 Since you can’t dunk your smartphone into bleach to disinfect it, wipe it down with a microfibre cloth or look for electronics-safe swabs to clean it up with.

-You may think keeping a phone constantly charged is a good thing—wrong!
 Learn the surprising ways you’re shortening the life of your phone.

 How does a machine that’s constantly full of soap and water end up coated in E. coli and other fecal bacteria?
 Dirty underwear is the culprit.
 Every pair of dirty underwear contains about a tenth of a gram of poop.
 Unless you use hot water wash or bleach, those bacteria will end up on your other clothes and growing in your washing machine, according to a study published in Frontiers in Microbiology.